Child and Family Wellbeing Laboratory

 Artificial Intelligence (AI) in Social Work

-These projects explore how applied artificial intelligence (AI) and machine learning can ethically advance child and family wellbeing research.
-Topics include the use of machine learning methods in child- and family-centered datasets, the ethical implications of AI in social work, and the design of AI-informed multisystem interventions.
-AI offers promising tools for family interventions but also calls for prevention of harm and negative impact.
-Studies and publications in this area include:
+These projects explore how applied artificial intelligence (AI) and data science can ethically advance child and family wellbeing research.
+Topics include the use of various machine learning methods with child- and family-centered datasets, ethical implications of AI in social work research, and the design of AI-informed multisystem interventions to serve children and families.
+Relevant publications and presentations in this area include:

 • Lee, J. Y., Cha, H., Xu, A., & Chang, Y. (2025, July).
 Artificial intelligence in applied family research involving families with young children: A scoping review.
 International Population Conference, Brisbane, Australia.